villa paradiso in amalfi coast

 To access it, just run 60 comfortable steps.

 The apartment was completely renovated in 2009, offers its guests two accommodations:

-- Solution A.: double bed plus extra bed, kitchen, bathroom with shower and indipendent entrance.
+- Solution A.: for 2 or 3 people with double bed plus extra bed, kitchen, bathroom with shower and indipendent entrance.

-- Solution B: double room, single room with extra bed, living room with sofa bed and kitchenette, bathroom with shower,indipendent entrance.
+- Solution B: for 4 poeple with 1 double room, 1 single room with extra bed, living room with sofa bed and kitchenette, bathroom with shower,indipendent entrance.

 Large solarium on the upper terrace equipped with deckchairs, umbrellas, shower with hot and cold water.

 WI FI free.

 - Car parking (to be agreed with the managers of the place);

 - Sea service;

 The house is surrounded by a beautifu lemon garden where you can enjoy a splendid view of the sea.